Launchday-is-Moving-Day/Survey-Form-Project-fCC.org/README.md

 . best viewed on a 1920x1080 display with an aspect ratio of 16:9 if the layout of the page looks messy go to your web dev tools then to responsive design mode and change the resolution to 1920x1080

-. this project is also available at https://codepen.io/Launchday-is-Move-Day/pen/qBKMEeJ if you prefere codepen
+. this project is also available at <a src="https://codepen.io/Launchday-is-Move-Day/pen/qBKMEeJ">codepen.io</a> if you prefere codepen